ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

         Make sure `help` is deleted from the `ARGS` section (it will be greyed out once deleted) or bad things will happen (i.e. the help screen will come up instead of the proper command running).

     !!!
 Tip "What the ARGS?"
-        You may be wondering why we used the `SCRIPT` section in the `mysql-deploy` task for the entire command, but now are using the `ARGS` to individually list each argument of the command?
-Both work and so we are going through both methods here.
+        You may be wondering why you used the `SCRIPT` section in the `mysql-deploy` task for the entire command, but now are using the `ARGS` to individually list each argument of the command?
+Both work and so you are going through both methods here.
 On the one hand, the `SCRIPT` method is easier to copy and paste and looks the same as it would entered on the command line.
 On the other hand, the `ARGS` method adds readability to the task.
 Choose whichever method you prefer, though beware of input errors  with the `ARGS` method for long commands. _FYI: The equivalent `SCRIPT` command for the `mysql-rollout-wait` task is_:

         ``` bash
         oc rollout status dc/mysql
         ```

-:tada: Now our `mysql-deploy` and `mysql-rollout` tasks will have `MySQL` alive and well for the `build` task!
+:tada: Now your `mysql-deploy` and `mysql-rollout` tasks will have `MySQL` alive and well for the `build` task!

 ## Make Clean Image from S2I build

 The `s2i-java-11` image is very convenient for making an image from source code.
 However, the simplicity that gives it value, can make it fail at meeting the needs of many organizations by itself.
-In our case, we will take the artifacts from the s2i image and copy them to a new Docker image that can meet all our needs to get the best of both worlds.
-We'll create an optimized image starting from a compact `openj9` java 11 base and employing [the advanced layers feature in spring](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1#layered-jars){target="_blank" rel="noopener noreferrer"} that optimizes Docker image caching with the [final-Dockerfile](https://raw.githubusercontent.com/ibm-wsc/spring-petclinic/main/final-Dockerfile){target="_blank" rel="noopener noreferrer"} in the [ibm-wsc/spring-petclinic](https://github.com/ibm-wsc/spring-petclinic){target="_blank" rel="noopener noreferrer"} git repository we forked.
+In your case, you will take the artifacts from the s2i image and copy them to a new Docker image that can meet all your needs to get the best of both worlds.
+You'll create an optimized image starting from a compact `openj9` java 11 base and employing [the advanced layers feature in spring](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1#layered-jars){target="_blank" rel="noopener noreferrer"} that optimizes Docker image caching with the [final-Dockerfile](https://raw.githubusercontent.com/ibm-wsc/spring-petclinic/main/final-Dockerfile){target="_blank" rel="noopener noreferrer"} in the [ibm-wsc/spring-petclinic](https://github.com/ibm-wsc/spring-petclinic){target="_blank" rel="noopener noreferrer"} git repository you forked.

 1. Add `Buildah` task